Rogue River National Forest > Southwest Oregon FPA 32S-1E-35

 1946: A 28-foot timber tower with an L-4 cab was constructed at cost of $1200.00.
 Howard Ash, a long time lookout on the peak was the builder.
 (Medford Mail Tribune)

-1948: The lookout and lookout duties were transferred from the Rogue River National Forest to the Southwest Oregon FPA.
+1948: The lookout and lookout duties transferred from the Rogue River National Forest to the Southwest Oregon FPA.

 October 15, 1962: "Aerial reconnaissance in the southwest district of the state department of forestry revealed some damage to the roofs of Round Top and Burnt Peak lookouts.
 Crews were sent into them today."
 (Medford Mail Tribune)